 - And I worked with websites almost in all of these industries, so I can give you additional context to make this series valuable to you.

 So far what I have is an infinite list of questions.

 I am fairly technical so that will obviously influence my approach but I am mainly excited about how they are driving traffic from search.

 - Are they using programmatic SEO?

-- Are they creating massive number of pages by a killer page template?
+- Are they creating a massive number of pages with a killer page template?